GodOfKebab/wg-quickrs/docs/BUILDING.md

 This document is optimized for a fresh installation of Debian 13 that you would get when you spin up a VPS.

+⚠️ Note: all the commands in this document are supposed to be run from `wg-quickrs/src` directory for `run-md.sh` to work properly.

 ---

 ## 1. Installation